funkhaus/wordpress-theme-boilerplate/README.md

     }
 ```

-In PHP, we try to use long form where possible, to aid in reability.
+In PHP, we try to use long form where possible, to aid in readability.

 ```php
 // This is good